On infinite staircases in toric symplectic four-manifolds: Pinpointing the location of the accumulation point

 and use it to define the {\bf error vector} $\pmb{\epsilon}$ following \cite[(2.1.1)]{mcduffschlenk} by

-where $(d;\mathbf m)$ is a class as in equation \eqref{eq:class} satisfying \eqref{cond1} and \eqref{cond2}.
-Furthermore, it can be checked that $(d;\mathbf m)$ satisfies \eqref{cond3} and is thus called an obstructive class if and only if the inner product
+where $(d;\mathbf m)$ is a class as in equation \eqref{eq:class} satisfying \eqref{cond1} and \eqref{cond2}; we emphasize for the reader that $\mathbf{w}, \pmb{\epsilon}$ and $\lambda_a$ depend on $a$, though $\mathbf m$ does not.
+(Note that here and below we mean componentwise addition, in contrast to the sequence sum in Definition~\ref{def:seqsum}.
+We will always denote the sequence sum by $\#$.)
+It can be checked that $(d;\mathbf m)$ satisfies \eqref{cond3} and is thus called an obstructive class if and only if the inner product

-We can now derive the key equality \eqref{eqn:coolequation} below, which highlights why the accumulation point arises in this context.
+We now derive a key equality, see \eqref{eqn:coolequation} below.
 We know that

 Let $(d;\mathbf m)$ be an obstructive class and let $s_i$ denote the entries in $\mathbf w$.
 Then combining equation~\eqref{eq:above} with \eqref{cond1} gives

 Using Lemma~\ref{lemma:mcduff schlenk}\eqref{item:weight expansion} and taking the absolute value of both sides, we can further rewrite the above as